Avvaiyar (Sangam poet): Legend

 Another legend has it that once the great king Athiyaman gave an "eternal" gooseberry (Nellikani in Tamil) fruit to Avvaiyar.
 It was a special fruit that would bestow on whoever ate it a very long and healthy life.
 Athiyaman wanted Avvaiyar to eat the eternal fruit as she was the right person who could serve the Tamil community.
 If she could live forever, so would the Tamil heritage and language.

 While on a visit to Ceylon, Avvai was caught up in torrential rain, and took shelter in the house of two women of lower caste, Angavay and Sangavay.
 These women took care of Avvai with great kindness and the poet promised that they would be given in marriage to the King of Tirucovalur.
 On hearing this the King agreed to take the women in marriage if they were given away by the Chera, Chola and the Pandya kings.
-Avvai then made an invocation to Ganesha for making the invitation on a palmyra leaf, on which Ganesha appeared before her.
-On receiving the invitation the kings from the three kingdoms come to the wedding ceremony and gave Angavay and Sangavay away in marriage. (pp. 57–59).

 Shrine

 In Muppandal, a small village in the Kanyakumari District of Tamil Nadu. there is an image of Avvaiyar.
 By tradition, this is stated to be the spot where the great poet left the mortal world.